Set and Event Medical Provision

 | Volunteer gives water and calls 999 | Out of scope |

-But when the changes come in to law, it will require registration – even if similar care at a private workplace might not.
+But in from December 6th 2027, it will require registration – even if similar care at a private workplace might not.

 What about a TV show with an invited audience?